VBhat97/AdCOFE/README.md

 # How to Run :

+# IEMOCAP (Run.ipynb)
 1. Change the path to the .pkl files under the # Importing the Dataset heading.
 2. Run the cell under the heading # Required Installs for the project
+3. Run all the cells.
+You would get the output.

+# MELD (MELD_Run.ipynb)
+1. Clone the project.
+Do not change the location of the train and test dataset.
+2. If the location is changed, give the appropriate location in the pandas read cell.
 3. Run all the cells.
 You would get the output.

 # Computational Resources :